ldutoit/stoneflies_GBS1/SNPcalling.md

 For the SNP calling we used STACKS [version 2.0b](http://catchenlab.life.illinois.edu/stacks/)

-We followed a DENOVO procedure where I called loci in the absence of reference genome.
+We followed a DENOVO procedure where we called loci in the absence of reference genome.
 The general procedure is outline on the [stacks  website](http://catchenlab.life.illinois.edu/stacks/manual/).
 We started by a quick quality control step looking at our reads using FastQC and did not notice any contamination.

 ```
 fastqc *qc.gz